 The paper deals with the problems of growth and development in developing countries.
+It aims to provide a framework to discuss contemporary economic problems and policy issues, and on interpreting quantitative empirical findings on these issues.
 Standard analytical tools, microeconomic and macroeconomic, are used to analyse key economic problems.
-The paper provides a framework for the understanding of how market failures and institutional failures affect economic and institutional development.
-Candidates are expected to show familiarity with the theoretical issues, to apply theory to the experience of a number of developing countries, and to use basic econometric knowledge to assess empirical evidence.
+Candidates are expected to show familiarity with the theoretical issues, to apply theory to the experience of a number of developing countries, and to use basic econometric knowledge to assess the empirical evidence.